Houston Gastrointestinal & Liver Clinic, P.A

 Gastroenterologist located in Sugarland, TX & Sugar Land, TX

 Considering that more than 15 million American adults experience reflux symptoms daily, it's not surprising to walk into most drugstores and find an entire aisle dedicated to stomach issues.
 However, not all products work for all people and reflux shouldn’t be taken lightly.
-If you suffer from reflux, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Houston.
+If you suffer from reflux, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Sugar Land, TX.

 Reflux occurs when the acid from your stomach flows into your esophagus.
 Because your esophagus connects your throat and stomach, symptoms include tasting regurgitated food or sour liquid, which is often accompanied by a burning sensation in your chest.